Health + Wellness

 Our award-winning nutrition team is here to make sure you have a fresh and healthy experience when you eat with the Pack.
 Throughout our operations, we place a special emphasis on fresh foods and wellness to help you pursue a healthier lifestyle that can be embraced long after your time at NC State.
 This includes educating students, offering healthy food choices, providing effective and informative food labeling, and encouraging wellness activities.
 Check out the Nutrition Guide for an overview of our Nutrition and Wellness program here at NC State.

 If fresh and healthy food is what you crave, you’ll find it at every turn.
-Our award-winning nutrition team is here to help you make healthy eating even easier with our Dietitian’s Dish and Wolf Approved programs.
-Receive nutrition updates, health and wellness tips, recipes, prizes and more by following @NCStateDining on Instagram and Twitter or checkout our Well-Fed Wolfpack Blog page.
+Our nutrition team is here to help you make healthy eating even easier.
+Receive nutrition updates, health and wellness tips, recipes, prizes and more by following @NCStateDining on Instagram and Twitter or check out our Well-Fed Wolfpack Blog page.

 Menus of Change

 In 2018, NC State Dining joined The Menus of Change University Research Collaborative, a national collaborative of leading scholars, foodservice business leaders, and executive chefs from invited colleges and universities who are accelerating efforts to move Americans toward healthier, more sustainable, plant-forward diets.

 We aim to incorporate the 24 Menus of Change Principles of healthy and sustainable menus.
 These principles offer guidance to our nutrition and culinary team for menu design and innovation, while outlining pivotal culinary strategies designed to promote a positive impact on the lifelong food choices of our campus community.

 Menus of Change has grown to involve some of the nation’s most influential and well-respected leaders on health, sustainability, and food in guiding its future work, and NC State Dining is excited to participate in its collegiate challenge.